ryanschostag/cprofiler/README.md

         cprofiler.py

         Extract performance data from functions in a Python scripts.
-Does not work on modules alone

         Note that invalid arguments are ignored.